 - Use a dichotomous key to aid in identifying different types of trees

-- Learn about recycling products made from trees and how to keep them a renewable resource
+- Learn about products made from tees, recycling of these products and how to keep them a renewable resource

 - Explore tree improvement programs and the study of forest genetics